 Varying your course duration

-Domestic or international students not on a student visa in Australia, can apply to their managing faculty to take parental or primary carer's leave.
-If approved, this leave does not count towards the maximum time limit to complete a coursework course.
+Domestic students (and international students not on a student visa) can apply to their managing faculty to take parental or primary carer's leave.
+If approved, this leave won't count towards the maximum time limit to complete a coursework course.

-You need to apply for approval to underload under these circumstances:
+You can apply for approval to underload for one of the following reasons:

 - compassionate or compelling circumstances